Peterhouse partbooks: Content

 The partbooks can be divided up into two separate collections.
 The "Henrician" set consists of four surviving books (Triplex, Medius, Contratenor, and Bassus, MS. 31–32 and 40–41), with the Tenor book missing and with several pages missing from the beginning of the Triplex.
 These books contain pieces exclusively set in Latin; they were all written by a single scribe between 1539 and 1541, and do not seem to have been used much, as there are numerous errors that were never corrected.
 As such, it is possible that they were copied more like an anthology than a set for practical or current use, and as the English Reformation and the dissolution of the monasteries under Henry VIII continued, it may be that much of the repertory preserved in the partbooks fell from favor, or would have been considered politically ill-advised, shortly thereafter.

 The "Caroline" set consists of nineteen books (MS. 31–53, minus the Henrician set listed above), four of which (two Tenor books, MS. 50 and 52, and two Contratenor books, MS. 51 and 53) have been lost.
+Although labelled 'former' and 'latter', the two sets are broadly contemporaneous; the 'latter' set however contains a number of works by Thomas Wilson, first organist at Peterhouse Chapel, who is not represented in the 'former' set; this may indicate a slightly later date for the 'latter' set.
 This collection dates to between 1625 and 1640, although they were assembled together later, and are much more diverse than the Henrician set.
 The books contain pieces in both Latin and English, including Services, and were copied by numerous scribes of varying ability, several of whom are composers of works in this set of partbooks.